paddy74/OleanderStemmingLibrary/README.md

 # PStem: Porter Stemming Library

-This library allows for stemming words down to their root forms using the Porter Stemming Algorithm.
-It is a fork of the [Oleander Stemming Library](https://github.com/OleanderSoftware/OleanderStemmingLibrary).
+PStem is a C++ library which allows for stemming words down to their root forms using the Porter Stemming Algorithm.
+It is a fork of the [Oleander Stemming Library](https://github.com/OleanderSoftware/OleanderStemmingLibrary) which maintains the algorithms with significant improvements for usability.

 It supports the following languages: